erdem-ozcan/erdem-ozcan/README.md

  </a></p></div>

 - 👨🏼‍💻 &nbsp; Always ready to learn new Technologies/Frameworks/Languages
-- 🔭 &nbsp; Currently working on Mobile Testing
-- 🌱 &nbsp; Currently learning and practicing API
+- 🌱 &nbsp; Currently learning Mobile Testing
-- 💬 &nbsp; Ask me about Automation Testing
+- 💬 &nbsp; Ask me about Testing Automation
 - 🏠 &nbsp; Living in Turkey
 - 🥅 &nbsp; 2023 Goals: Get more experience in Testing